How to Develop a Plan for Outsourcing

 - Cost: An exceptionally high-quality service is not necessarily a good value.
 How do your costs compare to competitors?
 Does the function produce monthly reports: Unit costs, operating cost, multi-year cost trends?
 If this function cannot produce these reports, an outsourced service might provide greater transparency into your operations.

 - Scale: When you examine your entire firm, you will make many unexpected discoveries.
 Stay focused!
 One big project is a better candidate for outsourcing than a number of smaller projects.
 That single big project will require far fewer administrative and management resources.
-Keep a comprehensive list, but only select candidates than provide a big impact in your first wave of projects.
+Keep a comprehensive list, but only select candidates that provide a big impact in your first wave of projects.

 - Security: You now have a good idea of potential projects.
 It's time to filter them according to security standards.
 Security is a complex and controversial subject.
 Different standards apply to different industries, and some firms are more security conscious than their competitors.
 Understand internal and industry standards, and limit outsourcing projects accordingly.
 Include legal, IT, corporate security, compliance (if it applies), and any "risk" departments in your discussions.

-- Prioritization: Each item above (and perhaps other characteristics) must be scored and then each project should be assigned a total "outsourcing value."
+- Prioritization: Each item above (and perhaps other characteristics) must be scored, and then each project should be assigned a total "outsourcing value."
 Undoubtedly, there will be much debate over which characteristics are the most important, if their scores are accurate, and if other characteristics should be considered.
 Don't be surprised if this process lasts for months or even years.

 - Communication: By the time you've prioritized potential projects, you've held a lot of meetings and talked to a lot of people.
 Expect these discussions to be public information in the departments you've targeted for outsourcing.
 Always assume that these discussions will get to your employee population, often in real time.
 Carefully thought-out corporate communications need to be prepared and ready.
 Never let rumors become a better source of information than facts.